 Measles is a very contagious disease caused by a virus.
 It affects the respiratory system (lungs and breathing tubes) and causes a fever and a rash.
 Other symptoms include cough, runny nose, and red, watery eyes.
 Measles can be serious, especially for babies and young children.
-It is mainly spread through the air after a person with measles breathes, coughs, or sneezes.
-Measles symptoms usually begin seven to 14 days after exposure to the virus.
+It is mainly spread through the air after a person with measles breathes, coughs or sneezes.
+Measles symptoms usually begin 7-14 days after exposure to the virus.
 Measles is contagious from about four days before the rash appears through four days after the rash appears.
 People can spread measles before they have the characteristic measles rash.

 Measles brochure (PDF)

 If you think you might have measles, call your doctor.
-If you need to be seen by a doctor, be sure to call before you arrive so that arrangements can be made to avoid exposing other people.
+If you need to be seen by a doctor, be sure to call before you arrive so that plans can be made to avoid exposing other people.

 You are considered immune to measles if ANY of the following apply to you: